 According to O*NET and the U.S. Department of Labor, water treatment plant and system operators control an entire process of machines from a control room to transfer and treat water.
 Their job includes adding chemicals to disinfect and deodorize the water.
 The water treatment plant and system operator will monitor and inspect plant equipment to make sure it is working properly.
 They may also test water samples to make sure water is ready for use.

-Oil and gas technicians support engineers that are exploring and extracting natural resources from the Earth including oil and gas.
+An oil and gas technician’s job is to support engineers that are exploring and extracting natural resources from the Earth including oil and gas.
 The technician may install and maintain field equipment.
 The oil and gas technician will need to maintain safety standards and have knowledge of emergency procedures.
 They will read and interpret gauges to make sure equipment is functioning properly.
 The oil and gas technician may also be responsible for documenting any deviations from expected parameters.

 Generator technicians work in factories, power plants and other industrial settings.
 They must be able to lift heavy equipment and work with delicate gas engines.
 The generator technician will perform repairs and service on the generators.
 They will troubleshoot any problems or failures and identify any corrective measures that need to be taken for alternators, wiring harnesses, safety devices and battery systems.